-- HOTP event base One Time Password tokens based on RFC4225. - TOTP time based One Time Password tokens based on RFC6238. - mOTP time based One Time Password tokens for mobile phones based on an a public Algorithm. - password A password token used for losttoken scenario. - registration A special token type used for enrollment scenarios (see Registration Code). - Simple Pass A token that only consists of the Token PIN. - Certificates A token that represents a client certificate. - SSH Key An SSH public key that can be managed and used in conjunction with the Client machines concept. - Remote A virtual token that forwards the authentication request to another privacyIDEA server. - RADIUS A virtual token that forwards the authentication request to RADIUS server. - SMS A token that sends the OTP value to the mobile phone of the user. - EMail A token that sends the OTP value to the EMail address of the user. - Yubico Cloud mode A Yubikey hardware that authenticates against the Yubico Cloud service. - Yubikey AES mode A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA.
+- hotp_token event base One Time Password tokens based on RFC4225. - totp_token time based One Time Password tokens based on RFC6238. - mOTP time based One Time Password tokens for mobile phones based on an a public Algorithm. - password A password token used for losttoken scenario. - Registration A special token type used for enrollment scenarios (see Registration Code). - Simple Pass A token that only consists of the Token PIN. - Certificates A token that represents a client certificate. - SSH Keys An SSH public key that can be managed and used in conjunction with the Client machines concept. - Remote A virtual token that forwards the authentication request to another privacyIDEA server. - RADIUS A virtual token that forwards the authentication request to a RADIUS server. - SMS A token that sends the OTP value to the mobile phone of the user. - email_token A token that sends the OTP value to the EMail address of the user. - Yubico A Yubikey hardware that authenticates against the Yubico Cloud service. - · Yubikey A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA. - Daplug A hardware OTP token similar to the Yubikey.